Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 All it takes is to dial your turrets in the correct directions.

 But, how exactly can you do it the right way?
-To answer that question, we look at an example.
+To answer that question, let’s look at an example.

 How to Dial Scope Turrets?